School Room

 School admissions

-Looked after children are regarded as one of the most vulnerable groups of children in society.
+Care experienced children and young people are regarded as one of the most vulnerable groups of children in society.
 As such, it is of paramount importance that a school place is found that meets the child’s educational needs as soon as possible.
-All schools must have oversubscription criteria for each ‘relevant age group’ and the highest priority must be given (unless otherwise stated) to looked after children, as per section 1.7 of the Schools Admission Code.
+All schools must have oversubscription criteria for each ‘relevant age group’ and the highest priority must be given (unless otherwise stated) to 'looked after children', as per section 1.7 of the Schools Admission Code.

-The social worker involved with the looked after child should consult with the VSH on an appropriate education placement.
+The social worker involved with the child should consult with the VSH on an appropriate education placement.

 Children Writing